phetsims/equality-explorer/doc/model.md

 Throughout the simulation, fractional constants and coefficients are reduced.
 E.g. `4/6` becomes `2/3`; `-10/2` becomes `-5`.

-There are two modes of operation when building equations:
+When building equations, there are two strategies for handling like terms:

-(1) Like terms occupy separate cells on the scale, and can be combined only if they sum to zero.
-This is the mode of operation in the _Basics_, _Numbers_ and _Variables_ screens.
+(1) Like terms occupy separate cells on the scale, and are combined only if they sum to zero.
+This strategy is used in the _Basics_, _Numbers_ and _Variables_ screens.

 (2) Like terms are combined in one cell on the scale.
-This is the mode of operation in the _Operations_ and _Solve It!_ screens.
+This strategy is used in the _Operations_ and _Solve It!_ screens.

 All screens provide the ability to save and restore _snapshots_.
 Each snapshot contains the contents of the scale (including the positions of all terms) and the values of any variables.